-On the 19th April 2015, the ASICS Greater Manchester Marathon in Trafford will see nearly 10,000 runners run through the streets of Greater Manchester.
-In order to facilitate an event of this size, we need to close some roads in order to allow the runners to move safely around the course.
-The road closures will be very similar to the 2014 closures.
-Once the traffic order has been finalised, full details of the 2015 road closures will be published.
-2014 times can be downloaded via the link below - the 2015 details will be very similar.
+On the 10th April 2016, the ASICS Greater Manchester Marathon in Trafford will see about 12,000 runners run through the streets of Greater Manchester.
+This is a significant event not just for Manchester, but in the running calendar of the country.
+We do not hide the fact, that In order to facilitate an event of this size, we need to close some roads in order to allow the runners to move safely around the course and to make it safe for spectators to view the race.

 Should you require more detailed information for a particular zone on the map, please follow the links below.
 Check the map to see which zone you are in and then click the link below.

-Experience over the past few years has shown that some locations are spectator hotspots.
-We recommend that you do not attempt to drive to these vibrant areas, instead we suggest you walk to them or use the tram.
+Experience over the past few years has shown that some locations are spectator hotspots and you should use the tram service to get to these locations and not attempt to get to them by car.

 - A56 Chester Road (approach to finish)

 - Brooklands Road / Marsland Road / Hope Road

 At two main locations there are designated crossing points where traffic can cross the route of the race.
 These are operated by Traffic Management personnel and marshals.
 They are to help alleviate problems in moving from one area to another.
 YOU SHOULD HOWEVER EXPECT SEVERE DELAYS and this could extend to well in excess of an hour at peak runner times when it will not be possible to allow vehicles to cross the route.